Educational Ministries in North America

 of the Immaculate Heart of Mary to meet the ever-burgeoning multi-ethnic,

 mainly non-English-speaking communities of the city.
 The first site

-at Incarnation parish was opened in 1989; the second, at St. Francis
+at Incarnation parish, opened in 1989, is now located at St. Bernard's Parish; the second, at St. Francis

 de Sales began in 1991.